eric-d-setter/EasyLogger/README.md

 # EasyLogger
 Did you ever find yourself using copious amounts of log statements in order to narrow in on that single pesky bug?
 Were you upset with how little information you were able to glean from your pages and pages of log lines?
 Well here's something that should help a little bit.

+Disclaimer: This is not meant for production level code in enterprise applications, rather for personal use.

 Features:
 * A clean tool with limited requirements